friskycodeur/Coweb-19/README.md

 * Now surf the website as you may like.

 ### Note :
-If there are any errors in between feel free to use Stackoverflow and Google to conquer them , as it is the coder's way ain't it mate!
+If there are any errors in between feel free to ping me.
+Also the Chat-bot is a work in progress and would soon be fully functional.

 ## You can also check out the working website video here
 [Co-Web 19](https://youtu.be/2taCjHYOFjU)

-## Enjoy!
+## Did you like the Project ?
+Then why not star ⭐ this repo !